Alluxio/alluxio/docs/en/FAQ.md

 ## What platforms and Java versions can Alluxio run on?

-Alluxio requires JVM 1.8 or above to run on various distributions of Linux / MacOS.
+Alluxio requires JVM 1.8 to run on various distributions of Linux / MacOS.

 ## What license is Alluxio under?